-Oatly and Nespresso Unveil their Oatly Barista Edition Coffee – the Ultimate At-Home Coffee Blend for Oat Drink Lovers
+Oatly and Nespresso Unveil Their Oatly Barista Edition Coffee – the Ultimate At-Home Coffee Blend for Oat Drink Lovers

-MALMÖ, Sweden, Jan.
-28, 2025 (GLOBE NEWSWIRE) -- Oatly Group AB (Nasdaq: OTLY)(“Oatly” or the “Company”) – the world’s original and largest oat drink brand – has teamed up with Nespresso to create a limited-edition coffee made for oat drink lovers.
+TORONTO, Jan.
+28, 2025 (GLOBE NEWSWIRE) -- Nespresso has teamed up with Oatly – the world’s original and largest oat drink brand – to create a limited-edition coffee made for oat drink lovers.
 Nespresso’s Oatly Barista Edition Coffee, with its rich and biscuity notes, is the perfect pairing with Oatly’s oat drink and made exclusively for Nespresso Vertuo coffee machines.

 Consumers are increasingly turning to alternatives to cow’s milk for taste, ethical, environmental or dietary considerations, and oat is proving one of the most popular choices available.
 One in two American and European consumers now use plant-based milks, as well as two-thirds of all consumers in the Asia-Pacific and Latin American region1.